 The best arcades in NYC

-This family owned and operated joint (and former home to the famous Tic Tac Toe Chicken) has a mix of diehard arcade buffs and casual gamers.
-Grab lunch in Chinatown before visiting for a game of Beatmania IIDX, ReRave Plus, PIU Infinity, Neon FM and DDR and redeeming tickets for some fun prizes.
+This family-owned joint is maybe best known for being the former home to the famous Tic Tac Toe Chicken—that bird has flown, and the arcade today is popular with a mix of diehard arcade buffs and casual gamers.
+Grab lunch in Chinatown before settling in for a game of Beatmania IIDX, ReRave Plus, PIU Infinity, Neon FM and DDR—and redeeming tickets for some fun prizes.
 If any of the older machines happen to eat your dough, tell the staff—they’re known to refund your credits if you ask.
 Be sure to bring cash!
-8 Mott St (212-964-1001, chinatownfair.biz).
-Games start at $1.60.

-This kid-pleasing venue offers food, bowling, shuffleboard and—best of all—a pretty impressive arcade.
-Favorite games include Jurassic Park Arcade, where kids can use “tranquilizing guns” to help restore order to the island and save over 30 species, Candy Crush Saga, Kung Fu Panda, Batman, Mario Kart Arcade Grand Prix Deluxe, Star Wars Battle Pod and tons more—many games offer prize tickets, too.
-If you're only in the mood for a little bit of arcade time, grab the Dave & Buster’s Eat & Play Combo ($16.99 for an entrée and a $10 game card), but if you’re in for a few hours of play, visit on Wednesdays for half-price games.
-861 Pelham Pkwy (646-495-2015, daveandbusters.com).
+What more could a kid want?
+This sweet arcade has food, bowling, shuffleboard AND a giant arcade that's great for all ages.
+It's also a sports bar Favorite games include Jurassic Park Arcade, where kids can use “tranquilizing guns” to help restore order to the island and save over 30 species, Candy Crush Saga, Kung Fu Panda, Batman, Mario Kart Arcade Grand Prix Deluxe, Star Wars Battle Pod and tons more—many games offer prize tickets, too.
+If you're bringing a crowd, you'll definitely want in on the Eat and Play Combo (an app or entree + a $10 power card) for $18–$23 per person.